permutationlock/path_coloring_bgl/src/path_coloring/README.md

 ### Input Requirements

+ - *graph* is triangulated and has no loops or parallel edges;
  - *planar_embedding* must be a valid planar embedding of *graph*;
  - the colors *c_0*, *c_1*, and *c_2* are distinct;
  - *color_map* must not initially assign any vertex of *graph* the value *c_0*,